-ST. MARTINVILLE – New sugarcane varieties are increasing yields, but diseases pose a constant threat, farmers were told by LSU AgCenter researchers at a July 18 sugarcane field day here.
+ST. MARTINVILLE – New sugarcane varieties are increasing yields, but diseases pose a constant threat, farmers were told by LSU AgCenter researchers at a recent sugarcane field day here.

 Researchers told farmers that developing new varieties is an ongoing effort.

-"Trying to stay one step ahead of rust is getting to be quite an ordeal," said Kenneth Gravois, LSU AgCenter sugarcane breeder.
+“Trying to stay one step ahead of rust is getting to be quite an ordeal,” said Dr. Ken Gravois, LSU AgCenter sugarcane breeder.

 The excellent stubbling ability of the variety LCP 85-384 has not been duplicated in many of the newer lines and varieties, Gravois said.
 A new variety, L 01-283, with good stubbling ability is being released during 2008.